 - Risk of termination: Some mobile carriers will flag you for data overage and/or terminate your service.

-A better option is getting a home internet plan from a cell phone provider.
+A better option is getting a home internet plan from a cell phone provider or a plan without a phone line.
 Yup, that’s a thing now!
-Fiber doesn’t reach everywhere, but if you can get a mobile phone signal there’s a good chance you can get a home plan that delivers a connection using cellular data.
+If you can get a mobile phone signal, there’s a good chance you can get a home plan that delivers a connection using cellular data.
 T-Mobile, Verizon, and many smaller carriers offer fixed or even portable internet plans.
 Learn more about these options in the LTE home internet section below.

 Let’s say you have to rely on your phone data for a few months.
-You know it isn’t ideal, but let’s take a look at the best mobile phone plans for hotspots, how to set them up, and what full-time hotspot usage really looks like.
-(Hint: It doesn’t entail streaming Netflix and Hulu all weekend, unless you want to pay through the nose for extra data.)
+You know it isn’t ideal, but it can save a lot of money and be convenient if you’re traveling a lot.
+Let’s take a look at which cellular plans will work best as a substitute home internet plan.
 We’ll also cover some additional internet options that might work better for you.